Lam20071501/AI-Candidate-Matcher/README.md

 2. Edit the JSON input in this node to set up your mock candidate profiles and job description text.
 3. Click the orange `Execute Workflow` button at the bottom of the screen.
 4. Once the execution completes successfully, view the output in the final `Top 5 Candidates` node.

+## 7. Explanation Workflow
+Phase 1 · Intake & Data Preparation
+What is it?
+This phase is the starting point of the recruitment workflow.
+The system receives the Job Description (JD) and candidate CVs, then prepares all data for AI processing.
+What happens?
+•	Recruiter uploads the JD and candidate CVs
+•	ATS / Google Form / Webhook sends data into n8n
+•	Workflow automatically starts
+•	AI reads and analyses the JD
+•	AI extracts:
+o	Required skills
+o	Optional skills
+o	Seniority level
+o	Hidden expectations
+•	AI enriches candidate CVs into structured data
+Why important?
+Traditional ATS only scans keywords.
+This workflow understands meaning and context, making screening more accurate and fair.
+Example
+JD says:
+•	“Kafka preferred”
+•	“Microservices”
+•	“Fast-paced startup”
+AI understands:
+•	Event-driven systems experience matters
+•	Candidate should adapt quickly
+•	Independent working style needed
+Candidate CV says:
+•	“Built fault-tolerant systems”
+AI converts into:
+•	Distributed systems
+•	Backend engineering
+•	Event-driven architecture
+Easy Analogy
+Like organising messy documents into clean labelled folders before evaluation starts.
+______________
+Phase 2 · Semantic Matching & Gap Analysis
+What is it?
+This phase compares candidate experience with job requirements based on meaning instead of exact keywords.
+What happens?
+•	AI matches similar technologies and experiences
+•	Detects equivalent skills
+•	Uses confidence scoring
+•	Analyses missing skills carefully
+•	Classifies gaps into:
+o	Closable gaps
+o	Serious mismatches
+o	Irrelevant gaps
+Why important?
+Traditional ATS may reject strong candidates because wording differs.
+This workflow understands related experiences and avoids unfair rejection.
+Example
+JD:
+•	“Event-driven architecture”
+CV:
+•	“Built message queues”
+Traditional ATS:
+•	No keyword match
+LLM:
+•	Strong semantic match
+Gap Example:
+•	Candidate knows Pulumi but not Terraform
+•	AI identifies this as a learnable gap instead of rejection Easy Analogy
+Like understanding two people mean the same thing even when using different words.
+______________
+Phase 3 · Candidate Growth & Hidden Signal Evaluation
+What is it?
+This phase evaluates candidate potential, growth speed, achievements, and hidden strengths.
+What happens?
+•	Measures career progression speed
+•	Detects leadership growth
+•	Evaluates responsibility expansion
+•	Finds hidden signals such as: o	GitHub projects o	Open-source contributions o	Technical blogs o	Public talks o	Side projects o	Quantified achievements
+Why important?
+Some high-potential candidates may not have many years of experience but show strong growth and impact.
+Example
+Candidate:
+•	Only 4 years experience
+•	Became Senior quickly
+•	Leading a team early
+AI may evaluate:
+•	4 years experience ≈ 6–7 years effective capability
+Another example:
+•	Maintains 2.4k star GitHub repository
+•	Reduced company costs by $180k/year
+These become valuable hidden strengths.
+Easy Analogy
+Not judging someone by how long they worked, but by how fast they improved and what they achieved.
+______________
+Phase 4 · Multi-Dimension Scoring & Explainability
+What is it?
+This phase calculates candidate scores and explains the reasoning behind every ranking.
+What happens?
+AI evaluates candidates using multiple dimensions:
+•	Skill match
+•	Career trajectory
+•	Impact achieved
+•	Gap severity
+•	Hidden signals
+•	Culture fit
+The system then generates:
+•	Overall score
+•	Sub-scores
+•	Strengths
+•	Weaknesses
+•	Risks
+•	Final recommendation
+Why important?
+Prevents black-box AI decisions and makes the recruitment process more transparent.
+Example
+Candidate Score:
+•	Skill Match: High
+•	Leadership: Strong
+•	Gap Severity: Low
+Final Score:
+•	91/100
+AI Explanation:
+•	Strong distributed systems experience
+•	Excellent impact metrics
+•	Small Terraform gap
+•	Limited senior-level tenure
+Easy Analogy
+Like a teacher not only giving marks, but also explaining why the student received them.
+______________
+Phase 5 · Human Review & Continuous Learning
+What is it?
+This is the final decision-making phase where hiring managers review AI recommendations and provide feedback.
+What happens?
+Hiring manager can:
+•	Approve candidate
+•	Reject candidate
+•	Override AI scores
+•	Add comments
+•	Give additional context
+The system stores:
+•	Human corrections
+•	Override reasons
+•	Hiring patterns
+•	Feedback history
+Future workflows improve using this feedback.
+Why important?
+The final hiring decision always remains with humans, not AI.
+Example
+AI Score:
+•	79
+Manager Override:
+•	88
+Reason:
+•	Hiring manager personally knows candidate’s strong expertise Easy Analogy
+AI acts like a smart assistant that helps decision-making, while humans remain the final authority.